 your hair changed because of the weather and pollution. you can use products that contain citrus, nettle, you can rinse your hair with vinegar (about 100 ml/ half a glass) diluted with waterposted over 4 years ago

 i occasionally get greasy hair – i used johnson and johnson baby shampoo and it does helpposted over 4 years ago

 try using a dry shampoo, but if you don’t want to go out and purchase some..try using a bit of baby powder on your roots and combing it through your hair.
-Use a little bit at a time to avoid looking ridiculous and slowly build on it until you have your desired amount of shine in your hair.posted about 4 years ago
+Use a little bit at a time to avoid looking ridiculous and slowly build on it until you have your desired amount of shine in your hair.posted over 4 years ago

 I love using dry shampoo or baby powder.
 It really helps me out on the days that I sleep in and don’t have enough time to wash my hair.
-Dry shampoo adds major volume to my hair.posted about 4 years ago
+Dry shampoo adds major volume to my hair.posted over 4 years ago

 Dry shampoo, but invest in a good one.
 I had this one called unite that was just amazing and I think it’s around 30 dollars, but I haven’t seen it around.
 Tresumme makes this one called Fresh Start and it isn’t really great, but works I suppose?
 Actually it leaves your hair feeling unnatural so you might want to stay away from that.
-It kind of leaves your hair looking a little grey too.posted about 4 years ago
+It kind of leaves your hair looking a little grey too.posted over 4 years ago